FDA-Approved Implantable Miniature Telescope for End-Stage Age-Related Macular Degeneration

-(July 6, 2010) After a rigorous five-year testing period, the U.S. Food and Drug Administration (FDA) has given approval to the Implantable Miniature Telescope (IMT).
+After completing a five-year testing period, the U.S. Food and Drug Administration (FDA) approved the Implantable Miniature Telescope (IMT) in 2010.
 The IMT has been developed by VisionCare Ophthalmic Technologies, Inc. as part of Centrasight, a new patient care system which treats end-stage age-related macular degeneration (AMD).
 The telescopic implant is designed to improve visual acuity by reducing the impact of the central "blind spot" caused by AMD.

 You can learn more about age-related macular degeneration (AMD) at An Introduction to Macular Degeneration by Lylas G. Mogk, MD, a renowned expert on AMD and the founding director of the Visual Rehabilitation and Research Center of Michigan, part of the Henry Ford Health System Eye Care Services.

 Dr. Isaac Lipshitz of VisionCare Ophthalmic Technologies, Inc. developed the new implantable telescope to combat the effects of AMD.
 The device consists of an actual telescope the size of a pea.

 During surgery, the natural lens of the eye is removed and the telescope is inserted into the capsule in the eye where the lens had been located.
 Light entering the eye is enlarged three times as it passes through the telescope and into the eye.

 The result is improved vision because the image is larger when it reaches the cells in the retina and macula.
 The actual damage in the macula cannot be repaired using this procedure.
 The goal is to help the eye use the healthy parts of the retina to compensate for the damaged cells.